Fort de Rocher: Description

-Fort de Rocher was built circa 1640 by Jean La Vasseur, an engineer by trade.
+Fort de Rocher was built circa 1640 by Jean Le Vasseur, an engineer by trade.
 It was built around a steep rock which stood thirty feet high and which was central on a plateau from the hillside.
-The plateau was relatively flat-topped and La Vasseur built terraces and breastworks all along its edges and into the hillside, enough to accommodate hundreds of men.
+The plateau was relatively flat-topped and Le Vasseur built terraces and breastworks all along its edges and into the hillside, enough to accommodate hundreds of men.
 Star forts were being employed in Europe at this time, so Fort de Rocher was built with two star-points, or redans, facing the coast.
 The hillside was cleared of trees to give a nearly 180° view of the waterfront.
 The fortress boasted 24 guns overlooking the harbor and its environs.
 It also housed a natural water spring.

-Atop the mighty rock which dominated the fortress, La Vasseur placed his reduit, which he named Dovecote.
+Atop the mighty rock which dominated the fortress, Le Vasseur placed his reduit, which he named Dovecote.
 There was only one path that allowed entrance up into the building, the first half of which was a stairway carved into the rock itself.
 The second half was by a ladder that could be lowered from the top.
-The fortress used a storehouse for food, guns, and ammunition, and also acted as La Vasseur’s abode.
+The fortress used a storehouse for food, guns, and ammunition, and also acted as Le Vasseur’s abode.

-Rumor has it that La Vasseur had a cruel streak.
+Rumor has it that Le Vasseur had a cruel streak.
 Some sources claim that he had an iron cage built that was used as a prison.
 It wasn’t tall enough for a person to stand upright, nor was it long or wide enough for a person to lie down.
 The cage was dubbed "Little Hell" and was housed inside Dovecote.

 The fortress stood against many assaults.
 Its existence and toughness provided a principal base of operations for pirates in the Caribbean.
-The fact that it was only defeated through the treachery of La Vasseur’s trusted men is a testimony to its strength.
+The fact that it was only defeated through the treachery of Le Vasseur’s trusted men is a testimony to its strength.